Malachite at a Glance

 What Science Says

-- ◆Its vibrant green color comes from copper ions in its crystal structure.
+- ◆Its green color comes from copper ions in its crystal structure.

-- ◆Malachite is a secondary copper mineral that forms in the oxidation zones of copper deposits.
+- ◆It is a secondary copper mineral that forms in the oxidation zones of copper deposits.

-- ◆While it has been used historically as a pigment (malachite green) and is valued in mineralogy for its distinctive banding, there is no scientific evidence supporting its metaphysical healing properties.
+- ◆It has been used historically as a pigment and is valued in mineralogy for its distinctive banding, but there is no scientific evidence supporting its metaphysical healing properties.

-- ◆Importantly, raw Malachite contains copper and poses genuine toxicity risks if ingested or inhaled as dust — it should never be used in direct-contact elixirs.
+- ◆The important thing to know is that raw Malachite contains copper and poses genuine toxicity risks if ingested or inhaled as dust.

-- ◆Proper handwashing after handling raw specimens is recommended.
+- ◆It should never be used in direct-contact elixirs, and handwashing after handling raw specimens is a good practice.

 Which Chakras Does Malachite Connect To?